Please login to continue

 Q: Are the handwritten reports actually written by the child himself or herself?

 A: Yes, the handwritten reports were composed and penned by the child you sponsor.
 They write the report content in response to a prompt or question they have been asked, and their prayer requests are all from their own hearts and minds.
-The only exceptions to this are a few children with significant learning struggles whose Rafiki Mothers wrote on their behalf, but that was noted in the report in those cases.
+The only exceptions to this are children in preschool who are not yet able to write and were helped by their teachers, and a few children with significant learning struggles whose Rafiki Mothers write on their behalf.

 If you are interested, click here to sponsor a child.